Skip to content

 Bulb-style enemas are often the easiest to use. b‑Vibe (a fantastic company for butt toys in general!) has a reusable, body-safe anal douche with a removable nozzle.
 You can buy it alone or in their anal exploration and education kit, which comes with an adorable 51-page-long guide booklet.
 And the douche nozzle, the part you actually insert, is made of hard ABS plastic that you can sterilize or boil— which is great, for obvious hygiene reasons!

-The best time to clean out your butt before anal sex is 1–2 hours ahead of playtime.
+A good time to clean out your butt before anal sex is 1–2 hours ahead of playtime.
 Though, if you're not experienced with enemas, you might want to give yourself even more time to prepare.
 Right before a date is an awful time to anal douche for the first time.

 Use warm-ish water— check the temperature against your arm to see if it's comfortable before filling the bulb.
 And, of course, please be near a toilet.